You are here:

 Find out how many devices you have and who needs one

 Check your asset register/inventory to find out how many laptops and/or tablets you've got available.
-(If you don't have many, you could ask for equipment donations in your local community.)
+(If you don't have many, see our article on alternative methods for providing laptops to get a list of organisations that can help you access devices).

 Start with teaching staff